 Many new homebuyers make the mistake of rushing out to buy things to fill their home as soon as the seller says "yes" and the lender approves the loan.
 Until your keys are in hand, there still remain some hurdles to jump.
 Below you'll find a list of things to avoid during this crucial time of your home purchase.

-Don't overspend on big-ticket items Although you may be planning ways to turn your new home into a showplace, avoid big ticket purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you avoid vacations and car purchases until your loan closes.
-Financing new furniture with a store card or a bank credit card could jeopardize your credit worthiness when you need it the most.
-Using cash to buy big-ticket items can also create a bad idea: most banks look at your available cash when approving your mortgage.
+Don't throw your money around.
+You may be itching to turn your new kitchen into a showplace, or celebrate your new dream home, but keep away from big purchases like furniture, jewelry, appliances, or vacations until your loan closes.
+Financing your furniture with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
+Because lending institutions are looking closely at your bank accounts, a large cash purchase is also a mistake.

 Looking to Buy?

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.